vsanka14/suja-sankar-website/src/content/index.md

         that the topic is understood before moving on.
 Her teaching and life lessons have stuck with me!
       emoji: 🧑‍🎓
-    - name: Lisa Thompson
+    - name: Adryce Forcier
       role: Parent
       details: Parent of AP Chemistry Student
-      content: We saw a complete transformation in our daughter's confidence with chemistry under Mrs. Sankar's guidance.
-Her dedication to student success is exceptional.
+      content: My daughter had Suja as an AP Chemistry teacher.
+With Suja as her teacher she has achieved a very strong foundation allowing her to progress and further her education.
+I am confident in recommending her to anyone as a teacher.
       emoji: 👩
 ---